EPCCed/APT-python4hpc/lectures/03/README.md

 ---

-template:titleslide
-# Threading and interfaced code

----

-# Threading and interfaced code
+# Releasing the GIL

-- GIL is released for function calls to external non-Python library code, e.g. compiled Fortran or C code
+- GIL can be released during function calls to NumPy (e.g. array operations) or to non-Python library code, e.g. compiled Fortran or C code

     - Multiple Python threads can each call a compute-intensive external function (and one thread could execute compute-intensive bytecode)

 - External code can itself run multithreaded e.g. using OpenMP, without being subject to the Python GIL
+    - e.g. singlethreaded NumPy/SciPy functions may call threaded high-performance maths libraries
     - Will look at how to do this using Cython + OpenMP

-- E.g. singlethreaded NumPy/SciPy functions may call threaded high-performance maths libraries

 ---